hfiguiere/gexiv2-sys/README.md

 Rust FFI declarations for gexiv2
 --------------------------------

-This library provides Rust FFI declarations for the [gexiv2][gexiv2] library, which is a GObject-based wrapper around the [Exiv2][exiv2] library, which provides read and write access to the Exif, XMP, and IPTC metadata in media files.
+This crate provides Rust FFI declarations for the [gexiv2][gexiv2] library, which is a GObject-based wrapper around [Exiv2][exiv2], which provides read and write access to the Exif, XMP, and IPTC metadata in media files.

 Only FFI declarations are provided here; **for a usable Rust library, consider the [rexiv2][rexiv2] crate**.